-Return TRUE if the element with the given name or identifier exists, FALSE otherwise.
-If called on a model only elements in that model are considered.
+Returns TRUE if the element with the given non-empty name or identifier exists, FALSE otherwise.
+Calling this function with an empty name or identifier creates an error.
+If called on a model, only elements in that model will be considered.
 It is an error if the function is called on anything else than a model.